 2. Decide Which Social Platforms Are the Most Relevant

 Before launching a fundraising campaign, it's a good idea to evaluate how each of your social media platforms is performing.
 Identify which ones are the most relevant for reaching your target audience.
 Use the analytic tools on each platform to see how your content is performing with different demographics, and decide where you want to focus your efforts.

-For example, if you are trying to reach a younger audience (ages 18 – 24), 78 percent of this age group uses Snapchat, and 71 percent uses Instagram.
-In contrast, Facebook and YouTube are more universally popular across all age groups.
-If you're not sure where to start, check out TechSoup's social media starter kit.
+For example, if you are trying to reach a younger audience (ages 18 – 24), this demographic makes up 39 percent of TikTok users and 30 percent of Instagram users In contrast, Facebook and YouTube are more universally popular across all age groups.

 3. Reach Out to Influencers

 Sometimes, especially as a smaller organization, it can be difficult to get the word out about your fundraising campaign.
 This is where social media influencers can help.
 Influencers are typically people who have a large social media following and are respected within their field or industry.
 Use your analytics from email marketing or social media to identify people within your network who have a large following.
 Then reach out to them to see if they would be willing to promote your campaign.